ozzi-/hiJack/README.md

 # hiJack
-hiJack will (using crt.sh) collect subdomains of your target. if the target subdomains contain any cnames that are not registered, it will let you know.
+hiJack will (using crt.sh - certificate transparency) collect subdomains of your target. if the target subdomains contain any cnames that are not registered, it will let you know.

 Inspired by @seckle_ch talk at bsides zuerich